Featuring Children in Your Estate Plan

 The first thing to know is that a person must be 18 years of age in order to serve in these roles.
 If your child is not yet 18, we can simply state that you are appointing them to serve once they have reached the age of 18.
 An alternative is not to list your child in one of these roles at all, and simply amend your documents to include them once they turn 18.

 I usually recommend against appointing more than one of your children to serve at the same time, for example, as co-Personal Representatives, co-Trustees, or co-Agents.
 It is usually advisable just to have one decision-maker in charge.
 Often, family members will work as a team on your legal affairs, but having one decision-maker can expedite some processes.
-That said, you can make your children (or anyone else) equally in charge of decision making by appointing them co-Personal Representatives, etc.
+That said, if it is important to you, you can make your children (or anyone else) equally in charge of decision making by appointing them co-Personal Representatives, etc.

 If you are a current client and have any questions about whom to appoint, Sarah can help you think it through.
-If you are not yet a client, schedule your Initial Consultation to connect with Sarah.
+If you are not yet a client, schedule your Initial Consultation to connect.

 Previous